eeholmes/eeholmes.github.io/_pages/about.md

 **Policy** I serve in the following capacities

 * NOAA Fisheries representative on the NOAA Public Access to Research Results working group.
 * A NOAA representative on the White House Office of Science and Technology subcommittee on Open Science.
-I am one of a few.
 * A NOAA Fisheries representative on the working group developing NOAA Open Source software policies
 * A representative on the NOAA Fisheries GitHub Governance Team